 In case you’d like to catch up with what’s been happening in West York, we’ve archived some of our past press releases for you below.

-We’ll be including the latest district news here on this page.
-Be sure to check in often, as we’ll be updating this information frequently.
+Check this page frequently for the latest district news.
+For all news regarding our construction projects, check out our Construction News page.
 For the latest in what is happening in the community outside of our schools, please check out our Community Corner page.

 School Closing Decision-Making Process

-Please read the attached letter from Superintendent Lonardi regarding the decision-making process involved in delaying and/or closing schools due to inclement weather.
+Please read this letter from Superintendent Lonardi regarding the decision-making process involved in delaying and/or closing schools due to inclement weather.